- Mr Simon Brewin

 Ba.
 Soc.
 Sc., Post Grad.
 Cert.
 Public Sector Management, M. Health Admin

 Christine has extensive experience in the health, community and philanthropic sectors in Western Australia, Tasmania and Victoria.
 Christine has been the CEO of two hospitals in Victoria, leading the delivery of aged and palliative care services.
 Christine is currently a consultant in philanthropy, and most recently was the Chief Executive Officer of The Myer Foundation and Sidney Myer Fund.
 Christine holds a number of Directorship and Advisory positions, and provides strategic philanthropic advice to community-based organisations.

-Olivia a current Partner at Social Ventures Australia (SVA) Consulting.
+Olivia is a current Partner at Social Ventures Australia (SVA) Consulting.
 Olivia has deep experience supporting organisations who are driving social change on issues of strategy, measurement and evaluation and governance.
-Olivia is a former CEO of an Australian publicly listed communications company, where she devised, led and managed the companys strategy and day to day operations, including a staff of 100 employees in five countries.
+Olivia is a former CEO of an Australian publicly listed communications company, where she devised, led and managed the company’s strategy and day-to-day operations, including a staff of 100 employees in five countries.
 She has extensive experience in strategy development, implementation, communications and operations.

 Mr Peter Larsen

 Peter Larsen is a Director of Professional Services, Specsavers Australia and New Zealand and Dermox Pty Ltd. After graduating with a Bachelor of Optometry from the University of Melbourne in 1987 he spent time in England working in a variety of optometry practices, returning to Australia 1993.
 Since 1995, Peter has successfully developed a number of businesses within the ophthalmic industry.

 At the start of 2007, Peter left his role as Optovision Managing Director to become Managing Director for Specsavers Australia.